samueldecornez62/Heatmap-Website/README.md

 This project visualizes covariance matrices of stock returns, building upon my other [Black-Litterman-Implied-Covariance project](https://github.com/samueldecornez62/Black-Litterman-Implied-Covariance) for its data source.
 The application works well on local devices but is not yet publicly deployable.

+This website allows users to select any (multiple can be selected at the same time) of the given industries that subdivide this universe of 9,782 stocks from a dropdown menu.
+The covariance matrix for the associated stocks will then be displayed on the page.

+You can zoom into any section of the matrix by dragging your cursor over the desired region.
+Hovering your mouse over any cell indicates which specific stocks are being viewed, and the value of the covariance.
+There is also a button to reset the zoom.

+There is also a second dropdown menu that changes the color palette used to display the matrices.

+Lastly, the website displays CSV file download buttons to download the data in the matrices.
+These download links appear below the matrices, in order they are displayed.
+The download links currently do not work even locally, since the website is not yet fully public (see below for more details).

 **To run the visualization locally:**
 1. Install all files into the same directory.
 2. Open the command prompt, navigate to the folder, and run: